 Claude Denogent took over his father's vineyards at the beginning of the 19th century.
 After handing over to his daughter Andrée and her husband Jean-Jacques Robert in the 70s, they expanded production into Beaujolais too, covering a 10ha area with more than 30 parcels, all produced from Chardonnay and Gamay.
 Today, it is still a family winery, run by Jean-Jacques and their two sons, Nicolas and Antoine.

 As members of Les Artisans Vignerons de Bourgogne du Sud – who represent 21 vineyards in the Macon region – every wine they craft has the terroir in mind.
 Especially as they source parcels from across a range of AOCs, vineyards and soils.

 Their winemaking takes on a simple and traditional approach, with minimal intervention.
 This stripped back attitude is met in the vineyard too, with no chemical fertilisers or synthetic products in use.
-Their Pouilly-Fuisse range is classically Burgundian, created from 50-80 year old vines, and reflects their years of winemaking experience in each bottle.
+Their iconic Pouilly-Fuisse range is classically Burgundian, created from 50 to 80-year-old vines, and reflects their years of winemaking heritage in each bottle.